-SETTLEMENT - Houses built on or close to slopes may be subject to failures as a result of soil moving down LOT SLOPE the slope.
+- SETTLEMENT -Houses built on or close to slopes may be subject to failures as a result of soil moving downLOT SLOPEthe slope.
 This may be a slow steady process or a sudden event triggered by heavy rains for example.
-This can be extremely costly to correct.

-SETTLEMENT - Houses built on sloping lots may be more prone to footing and foundation failures.
-The CUT AND chances of building on disturbed soil are increased on lots such as these.
+This can be extremely costly to correct. - SETTLEMENT -Houses built on sloping lots may be more prone to footing and foundation failures.
+The cut ANDCUT ANDchances of building on disturbed soil are increased on lots such as these.
 Efforts made to level